lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 Jar mismatch!
 Fix your dependencies
 {% endhighlight %}

-The problem can be solved by deleting the <code>android-support-v4.jar</code> in the <code>"libs"</code> directory of our projects: right-click on it, browsing the Package Explorer and select <code>"delete"</code>.
+The problem can be solved by deleting the <code>android-support-v4.jar</code> in the <code>"libs"</code> directory of our projects: browsing the Package Explorer, right-click on it and select <code>"delete"</code>.

 ### Updating the existing code
 To use all the nice features that ABS provides, we need to alter some code, starting from changing the parent class of our Activities.
 Instead of extending the <code>android.app.Activity</code>, we need to extend the <code>SherlockActivity</code> like so: